ruby-thegem23/Java-Vehicle-Hire-Management/README.md

 ## 🏫 Academic Context

-Developed as assessed coursework for **CSC8014 — Software Development with Java** at Newcastle University (February 2026).
+Developed as assessed coursework for **CSC8014 — Software Development with Java** at Newcastle University (November 2025).

 > *AI tools were used only for brainstorming and debugging, in accordance with the module policy.*